justice-oj/documents/README.md

 - `justice-dispatcher` then updates MySQL / Redis with the result decoded from `justice-sandbox`.

-For now [Justice](https://www.justice.plus/) is tested on [Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/) only, migrating the following instructions to any other dist may cause security issues.
+For now [Justice](https://www.justice.plus/) is tested on [Debian Buster](https://wiki.debian.org/DebianBuster) only, migrating the following instructions to any other dist may cause security issues.

 ## Components